Flat vs. Sloped Roofs: Which Is Better for Your Hartland Home?

 Flat Roofs: Modern Style with Functional Potential

-Flat roofs aren’t perfectly flat—they have a slight pitch to allow for drainage.
+Flat roofs aren’t perfectly flat.
+They have a slight pitch to allow for drainage.
 This style is often seen on modern homes and urban builds, offering clean lines and a sleek, minimalist look.

 Flat roofs are known for: